Mom, Birth Justice Advocate

 I started working in the LGBT community in my adolescence.
 That really gave me an insight into so many different walks of life and gave me so much compassion, to know that as human beings, we all have the same basic human rights we need to fight for all the time.
 It shouldn’t be something that we even have to fight for.

-It was a really interesting trajectory and, as I continued to grow and change, I started working towards the health disparities that affect brown and black folks.
+It was a really interesting trajectory and, as I continued to grow and change, I started working towards the health disparities that affect Brown and Black folks.

 I had all the high-risk factors for my recent pregnancy.
 I’m Brown and Black, my mom’s Mexican, my father’s Black, I’m in a certain age range, and I’m at a certain weight.
 Because of this, I’m four times more likely of having my baby preterm.
 If my doctor would just say, “Hey, we’re going to give you an increased amount of care” or “we’re going to monitor you a little bit more closely.”